 Your property manager should have a process and plan for receiving calls from guests.
-Most short term rental companies will have a 24/7 number guests can call for anything from an extra roll of toilet paper to requesting fresh towels.
+Most short-term rental companies will have a 24/7 number that guests can call for anything from an extra roll of toilet paper to requesting fresh towels.
 What’s important is the company’s average response time.

 A quick response time doesn’t just translate to happy guests and better reviews.
 It could also mean limited damage to your property in case of an emergency like a leaky pipe or broken window.

 You want to make sure guests can book on their preferred system and can do so outside office hours.
 Otherwise, you’re losing potential revenue streams.
 The property management company you choose should have multiple ways for guests to reserve your home.
 There should also be a system in place for inquiries outside the major platforms like Airbnb and VRBO, as well as a dedication to quick and effective follow-ups.